wp-plugins/frontpage-slideshow/readme.txt

 This plugin allows you to put a slideshow on your Wordpress frontpage.
 The slide is made of :

-    * an cliquable image zone
+    * a cliquable image zone
     * a 4 buttons zone with
           o a title
           o a button specific message